 Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 As part of this project, we’re following seven seed-stage entrepreneurs over the course of several months as they build their businesses.
-Read our previous profiles of Kim Stiefel and Sarah Wissel and Los Angeles-based Repeat, here and here.
+Read all of our profiles of Kim Stiefel and Sarah Wissel and Los Angeles-based Repeat, here, here and here.
 Access the full project here.

 Los Angeles-based Repeat has hit a major startup milestone since Crunchbase News last profiled them in July: the raise of its Series A funding.